UVicOptics/The-Big-FFW/README.md

      * Each image rotates during the post processing steps so possible non-uniformities in the image can be taken into account.

   - Gain
-     * An appropriate gain value has to be inserted
+     * An appropriate gain value has to be inserted to help FlyCapture balance the brightness of the rings as the incident angle increases.

+     NOTE: FlyCapture software can change the exposure time automatically as the incident angle changes.

+  - Number of images
+  - Image path
+  - Output path

+     NOTE: The default code uses a fixed path for both Image and Output paths.
+The exact path can be changed by the user at any time.